 Marriage of Bishops, Elders, Deacons and Local Pastors

 The ministers of Christ are not commanded by God's law to live a life of singleness or to abstain from marriage.
-However, all BIshops, Elders, Deacons and Local Pastors of the United Methodist Church are required to practice celibacy in singleness and faithfulness in marriage.
+Moreover, all BIshops, Elders, Deacons and Local Pastors of the United Methodist Church are required to practice celibacy in singleness and faithfulness in marriage.